bassmanitram/actions-for-nautilus/README.md

   prefix) is taken into account.

   *Default* - all mimetypes are accepted

+* `min_items` - OPTIONAL - the minimum number of items in the selection for which this action will be displayed.

+  For example, if the command is expected to, say, compare a number of files, it doesn't make sense for the action to be displayed when less than two files are in the selection.
+In that case, you would set the value of this property to `2` which would prevent the action from appearing in the context menu when only one file is in the selection.

+  If specified, the value must be greater than zero.

+  If the value of `max_items` is greater than zero, the value of this property must be less than or equal to the value of `max_items`.

+  *Default* - 1

 * `path_patterns` - OPTIONAL - a list of glob or regular expression patterns against which the full paths of the selected files are to be matched.